Vasukommi/flynkle-app-be/README.md

 ### Admin access

 Set `is_admin` to `true` on a user to grant admin rights.
-Admin endpoints require a valid JWT `Authorization` header or the `X-User-ID` header.
+Admin endpoints require a valid JWT `Authorization` header.
 The authenticated user must have `is_admin` enabled.

 ## Future Enhancements